 Source: Nuveen Real Estate, Dec 2023.
-Scope 1 covers direct emissions from landlord-obtained by the landlord but used by the tenant, if submeter data is available; and energy obtained by the tenant directly from the utility supplier.
-Data estimations have been used.
-Carbon Intensity refers to emissions intensity, using whole building operational carbon (Scope 1, 2 & 3), divided by the landlord, renewable energy generated and consumed on-site by the landlord, and renewable energy generated and consumed on-site by the landlord, and renewable energy generated and consumed on-site by the landlord.
+Scope 1 covers direct emissions from landlord-obtained by the landlord-obtained electricity, calculated using the location-based method, and district thermals.
+Scope 3 refers to those emissions associated with actual energy obtained by the landlord but used by the tenant, if submeter data is available; and energy obtained by the tenant directly from the utility supplier.
+Data estimations have been used where data is not available, thus providing a total operational carbon footprint.
+Estimations methodology is in line with industry best practice.
+Carbon emission factors from DEFRA and IEA have been used.
+Carbon Intensity refers to emissions intensity, using whole building operational carbon (Scope 1, 2 & 3), divided by total floor area (GIA).
+Only properties with at least some actual data are included in the calculation.
+On-site renewable generated and consumed on-site by the tenant.
+Only actual data is included.
 Refer to the Verification Statement in the Appendix for details on independent verification of these metrics.